Dog eye problems can vary from simple to very serious.

 If you notice that the amount of goo is increasing try to notice if it is worse during the outdoor allergy season.
 Some dogs suffer from hay fever like humans do.

 Windy days make my dogs have more of a problem.

 Indoor allergies could also be the culprit.
-Be sure to check out possible food allergies and my Dog Diet link.
+Be sure to check out possible dog food allergies.

 It is important to get this checked out if the problem continues, especially if the goo increases.
 Increased goo could lead to a dog eye infection.